koshikg/resume-ai-accelerator/README.md

 ## How to populate template with your data
 Use LLM to generate `data.txt` file.
 Execute below script to generate the tex file.
-`scripts/render_resume.py --data "output/Resume - Kaushik Gayal_data.txt" --output cv.generated.tex`
+`scripts/render_resume.py --data "output/Resume - Kaushik Gayal_data.txt" --output cv.tex`

 ## Compiling the CV on your local computer
 - type `make` in the `root` directory to produce file `cv.pdf`
 - you can optionally type `make clean` or `make distclean` to remove intermediate files

+## Compiling the CV on github
+- A PR to main branch will auto publish the pdf for review.
+- A commit on main will publish the PDF to github pages.

 By following these steps, ResumeAI Accelerator helps you automate extraction, cleaning, and AI-powered enhancement of your resume for job applications or professional use.